Alberto Naska: 2024: Back to racing in Italy

 In 2024, Naska raced in Formula X Italian Series's Championships, FX Pro, Lotus Cup Italy, and in Mitjet Italian Series.
-At the first two races at Mugello, he won Race 2 in Lotus Cup Italy, after concluding Race 1 in 2nd position.
-In FX Pro, he concluded Race 1 in 5th position, after having taken pole position.
-He took 2nd place in Race 2 because of grid inversion of the top-6.
-He concluded a sort-of-rainy Race 2 in 2nd position, losing the race at the last lap.
-After the disqualification of Patrik Fraboni, who concluded the race in 1st place at the beginning and whose car was found to not conform to technical regulations, Naska inherited the win in Race 2.
-At the second round, in Varano de Melegari, he ended Race 1 of FX Pro category with a win,and ended Race 2 in second place.
+At the first two races at Mugello, he won Race 2 in Lotus Cup Italy, after concluding Race 1 in second position.
+In FX Pro, he concluded Race 1 in fifth position, after having taken pole position.
+He took second place in Race 2 because of grid inversion of the top-six.
+He concluded a sort-of-rainy Race 2 in second position, losing the race at the last lap.
+After the disqualification of Patrik Fraboni, who concluded the race in first place at the beginning and whose car was found to not conform to technical regulations, Naska inherited the win in Race 2.
+At the second round, at Autodromo Riccardo Paletti, in Varano de Melegari, he ended Race 1 of FX Pro category with a win, and ended Race 2 in second place.
 In Lotus Cup Italy championship he won both races.
 At the third round at Circuito di Magione, he ended Race 1 of FX Pro category with a win, while he did not finish Race 2.
-In Lotus Cup Italy he ended Race 1 in P2 and Race 2 in P3.
+In Lotus Cup Italy he ended Race 1 in second and Race 2 in third.
 At the fourth round at Misano World Circuit, he ended Race 1 of FX Pro in sixth position, while Race 2 in second position.
-In Lotus Cup Italy he ended both races in second position.
+In Lotus Cup Italy, he ended both races in second position.
 At the fifth round at Autodromo "Piero Taruffi" in Vallelunga, he concluded Race 1 of FX Pro with a second place, while Race 2 with a win.
-In Lotus Cup Italy he concluded Race 1 with a win, while Race 2 in P2 (this round had a 1.5 coefficient).
+In Lotus Cup Italy, he concluded Race 1 with a win, while Race 2 in second (this round had a 1.5 coefficient).
 At the sixth round at Mugello Circuit, he concluded Race 1 of FX Pro in seventh position, later promoted to sixth, due to a penalty to his close friend and fellow competitor Andrea Gilardoni.
 He then concluded Race 2 in third position, being promoted to second, due to a penalty to his closest rival in the championship, 15 year old Patrik Fraboni.
 He concluded both Lotus Cup Italy races in third place.
-At the seventh round at Misano World Circuit, he concluded Race 1 of FX Pro in third position and Race 2 in thirteenth position, after a 25 second penalty due to a contact with his rival in the championship, Patrik Fraboni.
+At the seventh round at Misano World Circuit, he concluded Race 1 of FX Pro in third position and Race 2 in thirteenth position, after a 25-second penalty due to a contact with his rival in the championship, Patrik Fraboni.
 He concluded this championship in third position, behind Francesco Pio Coppola, as well.
 In Lotus Cup Italy, he won the championship straight after Superpole Qualifying, then concluding both Race 1 and Race 2 in second position.